HowestAILab/vApus/vApus.Gui/Help/README.md

 Since the project is finished and that person left, Sizing Servers Lab decided to give away this software and all possible documentation for free.

-Even though the software starts to show its age (it contains brilliant and also somewhat less brilliant code) it is still very usable for web stress testing, amongst others.
+Even though the software starts to show its age -it contains brilliant and also somewhat less brilliant code: *OMG, did I wrote that code?* can have two interpretations- it is still very usable for web stress testing, amongst others.

 Do read on and enjoy this gift.